The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 South Beaverton is located just a few miles southwest of downtown Portland.
 So it’s a fairly easy commute for those who work in Portland but prefer to live in an outside “bedroom community.”

-Here’s a look at the median home prices for these two markets, as of spring 2018:
+Here’s a look at the median home prices for these two markets, as of winter 2020:

 So the cost of buying a home in Portland and Beaverton is actually quite similar, at least in terms of the median price point.
 These real estate markets have something else in common too — low supply.